bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 This plugin is convenient for dynamic monitoring of VM performance.
 Find more information about it in the `official documentation <https://github.com/bwsw/cloudstack-ui/wiki/107-ReleaseNotes-En#pulse-plugin-experimental-function>`_.
 Pulse plugin deployment instructions can be found at the `page <https://github.com/bwsw/cloudstack-ui/wiki/Pulse-Plugin-Deployment>`_.

-please, note, when performing one of the actions in the list, other actions in this list are disabled until the action in progress finishes.
+Please, note, when performing one of the actions from the list, other actions in this list are disabled until the action in progress finishes.

 .. _VM_Info: